harness/developer-hub/docs/continuous-integration/use-ci/codebase-configuration/clone-and-process-multiple-codebases-in-the-same-pipeline.md

 ---
 title: Clone and Process Multiple Codebases in the Same Pipeline
 description: You can clone multiple codebases in the same Pipeline and then build artifacts from multiple repositories.

-This enables use cases such as &#8212;  You use Packer and Ansible to build artifacts automatically.…
-tags:
-   - helpDocs
-# sidebar_position: 2
+sidebar_position: 20
 helpdocs_topic_id: k8tz6mtiut
 helpdocs_category_id: 7ljl8n7mzn
 helpdocs_is_private: false